jakoel/outwatcher/README.md

 - **Real-time Alerts**: Notifies users of potential threats based on OSINT data.
 - **Customizable Monitoring**: Allows users to choose between IP monitoring, DNS monitoring, or both.
 - **Automatic or Manual Interface Selection**: Offers both automatic and manual selection of network interfaces for monitoring.
-- **Reputation Expiration Handling: Ensures that reputation checks have an expiration date, automatically rechecking Domains and IP addresses if they haven't been seen checked within configurable time period (e.g., 14 days) to maintain up-to-date threat intelligence.
+- **Reputation Expiration Handling**: Ensures that reputation checks have an expiration date, automatically rechecking Domains and IP addresses if they haven't been seen checked within configurable time period (e.g., 14 days) to maintain up-to-date threat intelligence.

 ## Technologies Used